Views:

 Once your provisional mark has been processed by an assessment board, you will receive your final mark.
 Contact your course leader for exact dates on when your final marks will be released.

 You can view your final marks via My Student Record.
-If you expected to see a final mark and one isn’t there contact Hallam Help for further advice
+If you expect to see a final mark and one isn’t there contact Hallam Help for further advice.

-If you have been given a mark of zero, but believe you have completed the work, contact your module tutor in the first instance.
+If you have been given a mark of zero, but believe you have completed the work on time, contact your module tutor in the first instance.

 You must read your overall results very carefully.
 It is your responsibility to make sure you understand your results as what happens next will depend on the results you receive.